Article-HRIP/HRIP-article-SI/nd_rpredictor/README.md

    3.1 Prepare the environment following 1.
 (It is easy to create an environment on Google Colab or Anaconda.) <br>
    3.2 Run jupyter notebook from first cell () <br>
    3.3 See Outputs. <br>

-4. Data preparation on FRATTVAE
-  * Authors of FRATTVAE, molecule generative model applied in this work, provide standardized data.
-    - The availablity is limitted (only academic purpose is available).
-    - See https://github.com/slab-it/FRATTVAE/tree/main for more details.